• Skip to primary navigation

 • Use fresh fruit, then cut it up and freeze it to have a chilled smoothie.
 Or don't freeze it and add ice cubes.

-• Make the arugula smoothie into a smoothie bowl, but use less liquid.
+• Make the arugula smoothie into a smoothie bowl, by using less liquid.
 Add toppings of fresh fruit like pineapple, mango, kiwi, or bananas.
 Then top with more toppings like flax seed, chia seeds, oil-free granola, or toasted coconut flakes.

 Storage